CMSgov/bcda-static-site/_pages/bcda-data.md

     Claim
   </dt> </div>
   <dd class="margin-left-0 margin-bottom-4">
-    <p>Available for partially adjudicated claims only, <a href="https://hl7.org/fhir/R4/claim.html" target="blank" rel="noopener noreferrer">Claim</a> stores financial and clinical details on professional and institutional claims.
+    <p>Available for partially adjudicated claims only, <a href="https://hl7.org/fhir/R4/claim.html" target="_blank" rel="noopener noreferrer">Claim</a> stores financial and clinical details on professional and institutional claims.
 This is typically used for treatment payment planning and reimbursement. </p>
   </dd>

 <div id="claimresponse">